iiab/iiab/roles/proot_services/README.md

 - https://github.com/termux/termux-app/releases/

-2) Enable **Developer Mode** on Android.
+2) Enable **Developer Options** on Android.

-3) Remove / increase app child processes limit to run IIAB.
+3) Remove / increase app child processes limit to install and run IIAB.

-- Android 15+
+- Android 14+
-    On Android 15 and later, it is possible to disable this restriction throught the UI on one *Developer Mode* setting called:
+    On Android 14 and later, it is possible to disable this restriction throught the UI on one *Developer options* setting called:
     - `Disable child process restriction`  (English) or
     - `Desactivar restricciones de procesos secundarios` (Spanish)

-- Android 12-14
+- Android 12-13
-  Since version 12 and until 14, Android added a new feature to limit child processes (PPK), there is no UI interface to modify such feature.
-Then it requires to be modified via ADB commands, ti can be done via:
+  Since version 12+ Android added a new feature to limit child processes (PPK), there is no UI interface to modify such feature on 12 or 13.
+Then it requires to be modified via ADB commands, it can be done via:

     - using a PC to check current PPK value & increase Phantom Process Killer from current value (e.g. 32) to 256+